-- All parameters MUST be within the approved range at all times - Power adjustment MUST start from the minimum value unless a valid power is available from non-volatile storage, in which case this MUST be used as a starting point. - Power adjustment MUST be capable of being reduced or increased by the specified amount in response to RNG-RSP messages. - If, during initialization, power is adjusted to the maximum value it MUST wrap back to the minimum.
+- All parameters MUST be within the approved range at all times - Power adjustment MUST start from the minimum value unless a valid power is available from non-volatile storage, in which case this MUST be used as a starting point. - Power adjustment MUST be capable of being reduced or increased by the specified amount in response to RNG-RSP messages. - If, during initialization, power is adjusted to the maximum value it MUST wrap back to the minimum. - For multi-channel support, the CM MUST attempt initial ranging on every suitable upstream channel before moving to the next available downstream channel.

-7.2.5.2 Periodic Ranging
+7.2.4.2 Periodic Ranging